hand using calculator

 U.S. Department of Energy

 • Loans and Debt Financing - The U.S. Department of Energy’s Loan Program Office provides a variety of loans and debt financing for large- and small-scale projects including research, development, and demonstration.
-Available loans include fossil, nuclear, and innovative clean energy loan guarantees.
+Available loans include fossil, nuclear, and innovative energy loan guarantees.
 Also available are the Advanced Technology Vehicles Manufacturing Loan Program and the Tribal Energy Loan Guarantee Program.

 Export-Import Bank of the United States